SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 <h3>Approach</h3>

-<p>The VFM will be implemented on a small scale initially to assess its viability.
+<p>The ETC will be implemented on a small scale initially to assess its viability.
 This controlled rollout will:</p>

    - Allow for iterative improvements based on real-world performance.
    - Provide data-driven insights to refine processes and identify potential scaling opportunities.